jeff4/bionotes/_comp/astro2.md

 ## 4/13/2025
 * interesting.
 At GitHub, turned both `a1` and `a7` into private visibility.
 This means that no one can see the `git push` changes in the public repo histories.
 However, Netlify is still able to build these apps.
+* Note: you *cannot* turn bionotes.org into a private repo b/c it publishes using GitHub pages.
+And GH Pages requires this to be a public repo.